Posterior Cervical Laminoplasty (Laminoplasty)

 Is The Surgery Painful?

-Please keep in mind that pain is a very subjective experience and one’s reaction to surgery is effected by a variety of factors mentioned above.
+Please keep in mind that pain is a very subjective experience and one’s reaction to surgery may vary based on the factors mentioned above.
 The most common concerns we hear from patients after laminoplasty surgery are related to incisional discomfort and a discomfort around their scapula (or shoulder blade).
 Both of these tend to resolve prior to the first post-operative appointment at 2-3 weeks after surgery.

 It is not uncommon for patients to experience “reminder” pain after surgery.
 This is when a patient begins to experience the same symptoms as they had before surgery.
 While this is common in recovery from spine surgery we understand that this can be very concerning to our patients.
 We encourage you to call the office with any concerns you may have after surgery.